-When the ECB receives new information, it assesses (if necessary along with the NCA): (i) whether this information contains facts that are considered new; and (ii) whether these new facts have sufficient evidential value and could impact on the suitability of a member of the management body or key function holder, potentially leading to a reassessment (this is known as the pre-screening phase).
-If during the pre-screening phase the ECB concludes that new facts are relevant and may potentially impact on the suitability of a member of the management body or key function holder, it initiates the reassessment process (Step 1 and, if necessary, Step 274).
+When the ECB receives new information, it assesses (if necessary along with the NCA): (i) whether this information contains facts82 that are considered new (including facts that are not known at the time of the initial assessment); and (ii) whether these new facts have sufficient evidential value and could impact on the suitability of a member of the management body or key function holder, potentially leading to a reassessment (this is known as the pre-screening phase).
+If during the pre-screening phase the ECB concludes that new facts are relevant and may potentially impact on the suitability of a member of the reassessment process (Step 183 and, if necessary, Step 284).
 Otherwise Step 1 should not be initiated.
+The JST may engage in supervisory dialogue with the institution on the new facts as part of ongoing supervision at any time.

-Without prejudice to the above, findings or facts related to AML that may affect the suitability of members of the management body are always be subject to Step 1.
+Without prejudice to the above, findings or facts related to AML that may affect the suitability of members of the management body should be subject to Step 1.

-The reassessment process is always based on any new facts that may affect an initial assessment of suitability and hence could impact on the suitability of a manager (Article 94(2) of the SSMFR).
+The reassessment process is always based on any new facts or issues that may affect an initial assessment of suitability and hence could impact on the suitability of a manager (Article 94(2) of the SSMFR).
 During Step 1 the ECB in cooperation with NCAs, conducts the prudential assessment of new facts, their materiality and how severely they impact on the suitability of an individual.
-If the ECB concludes that the new facts are material and may severely affect the initial assessment it may issue a new decision (Step 2).75
+If the ECB concludes that the